 Public health unit advice must be sought if the unprotected worker has been in contact with a measles case.
-Following contact with a measles case, an unprotected worker must be offered the MMR vaccine within 72 hours of exposure or normal human immunoglobulin (NHIG) within 144 hours (6 days).
+Following contact with a measles case, an unprotected worker must be offered the MMR vaccine within 72 hours of exposure or, for pregnant or immunocompromised unprotected workers, normal human immunoglobulin (NHIG) within 144 hours (6 days) of exposure.

-Those who refuse/ are unable to be vaccinated must be excluded from clinical duties for 18 days after the last exposure to the infectious case
+Those who refuse or are unable to be vaccinated must be excluded from clinical duties for 18 days after the last exposure to the infectious case.

-11.4.2.
+12.4.2.
 Mumps